riy/degraph/documentation.md

 `including` is a method which allows to define an include filter.
 Without specifying a filter, Degraph would analyze everything in your classpath.
 Since this most probably also includes all kinds of libraries, it is a really good idea to limit the result to your own stuff, as I did here.

 `violationFree` is the actual matcher that checks all defined dependency constraints.
 But did we define any?
 Yes we did.
 By default every `ConstraintBuilder` contains the constraint that no cycles are allowed.
-To be more precise: Every slice type gets checked if it results in any cycles.
-If so these cycles will be considere a dependency violation.
+To be more precise: Every [slice type](#slice_type) gets checked if it results in any cycles.
+If so these cycles will be considered a dependency violation.

+But where did we define any slicing?
+Every configuration in Degraph contains an implicte Slicing consisting of the packages themself.
+I.e. the test above asserts, that the code is cycle free on package level.

 #### Adding Slicings ####

-*To be defined* (Right now there is only the default slicing '`package`' defined.
+The default slicing '`package`' isn't satisfying.
+You probably want to define other slicings, e.g. layers of your application, or the different modules of your application or both.
+You can do that useing the `withSlicing` method and patterns as used in the [configuration for visualization](#Slicing).
+The first parameter of `withSlicing` is the name of the slicing.
+The following parameters are patterns in one of two forms, either as an unnamed pattern, these are simple Strings, or as a named pattern, i.e. a tuple of a pattern name and the actual pattern, like in the following examples.

+    classpath.including("de.schauderhaft.**") //
+	    .withSlicing("module", "de.schauderhaft.(*).**") // use the third part of the package name as the module name .withSlicing("layer",
+		    ("persistence","de.schauderhaft.legacy.db.**"), // consider everything in the package de.schauderhaft.legacy.db and subpackages as as part of the layer "persistence"
+		    "de.schauderhaft.*.(*).**") // for everything else use the fourth part of the package name as )

 #### Simple Constraints On Slicings ####

 Thes following specifies that with the slicing 'part' the slice 'check' may depend on any of the slices 'configuration', 'graph' or 'model'.
 The slice 'configuration' may depend on any of 'graph' and 'model' but not on 'check' and so on.
 Or to put it differently: Dependencies from left to right are ok, from right to left aren't.
 This kind of constraint is usefull for slicings specifying business modules, where you want to enforce some ordering.

-    classpath.forType("part").allow("check", "configuration", "graph", "model")
+    classpath.withSlicing("module", "de.schauderhaft.degraph.(*).**") .allow("check", "configuration", "graph", "model")

-`forType` specifies the slice type this constraint applies to.
-Note that there is a predefined slicing named 'package'

 `allow` allows dependencies between the given slices from left to right, but not from right to left.